wardog1uk/mikro/Basic Commands.md

 * `NUMBER label`

 ### Description
 Takes a number, or an assembled label, and displays its value in hexadecimal, decimal, octal, and binary.
+It can also display the result of simple additions and subtractions, as long as the value is not negative at any stage of the calculation.

 ## TABLE - display a list of assembled labels